nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ---

 ## WerkIt!'s Local Storage Information
-When you start WerkIt! for the first time, the following directory and folders are created:
+When you start WerkIt! for the first time, the following directory and files are created:

 ```
 werkItResources/        // Primary resource directory for WerkIt!